Olipear/Portfolio/src/pages/projects/e-commerce-ui-study.md

       I don't have the source code for this project, but if you have react devtools installed you can check out my component structure on the live site.
   - body_html: " "
     heading: Testing
-    intro: "Since the previous prototypes did not emulate the spinner functionality, this round of usability testing was important for evaluating this. "
+    intro: This round of usability testing was important for evaluating and finalising the spinner functionality.
     headerimage: /img/outcomes.png
     body: >-
       #### Methodology

-      As well as device testing, I carried out task-driven usability testing.
-Although this was internal, I chose subjects who were outside of the sales team, and were more recent hires.

       Starting from the home page of the site I asked them to buy specific configurations of chairs, footstools and sofas.
 After observing them complete the tasks, I asked them a few simple questions about the product, such as whether specific combinations were possible (e.g. swivel bases are not compatible with sofa configurations).

       #### Findings